putaindecode/putaindecode.io/content/en/articles/js/react/unit-testing.md

 })
 ```

-These tests are minimal coverage to ensure you don't break things when you work
+These tests are the minimum coverage to ensure you don't break anything when you work
 on your component.

-As you can see, tests here are pretty easy to write & straight forward.
+As you can see, tests here are pretty easy to write & straightforward.
-**The interesting part is that you don't compare using string.
+**The interesting part is that you don't compare using strings.
 You can use real React components.**

 You can easily run this full example by getting it from this repository: